Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 Patrick Nathaus Team Leader Major Donors

-The International Labour Organization projects 73 million young people aged between 15 and 24 to be unemployed worldwide.
-In Africa alone, at least 150 million young people will be seeking work by 2030.
-Training young people and establishing labor markets in poor regions are the key to development, economic growth and the path away from hunger and poverty.
-In 2015, the transnational program Skill Up! – get qualified! was launched on the initiative of Gudrun Bauer and developed as a joint initiative between the Bauer Charity gGmbH and Welthungerhilfe (WHH).
-The program is currently offering 21,000 young women and men between the ages of 15 and 35 in Afghanistan, India, Kenya, Malawi, Nepal, Sierra Leone, Tajikistan, Uganda and Burundi the opportunity to gain professional qualifications.
+Amplified by the impact of the COVID-19 pandemic, 73 million young people between the ages of 15 and 24 are unemployed worldwide, according to the International Labor Organization.
+The number could continue to rise: In Africa alone, at least 150 million young women and men will enter the labor market by 2030.
+Training youth and building labor markets in poverty-stricken regions are crucial to development, economic growth, and the path out of hunger and poverty.
+In 2015, the cross-national program Skill Up! - qualify yourself! was launched on the initiative of Gudrun Bauer and developed in cooperation between Bauer Charity gGmbH and WHH.

 In Kenya young people are being trained as electricians.